 - What is your reaction to the course description and requirements?
 If you’d like, we also welcome any thoughts on the open letter we have written to you.

-We look forward to your e-mail!
+I look forward to your e-mail!